paazmaya/naginata.fi/content/en/contact.md

 There are also other styles and organizations in which is possible to practise with the weapon naginata.
 However those are not necessarily in a direct contact with the Finnish Kendo Association.
-These styles are such as Jikishinkageryū, Tenshin Shoden Katori Shintoryū and Suiōryū .
+These styles are such as Jikishinkageryū, Tenshin Shoden Katori Shintoryū and Suiōryū.

 ## Clubs